 A: At the beginning of year 6 you will be sent a letter about the secondary transfer process and about how to apply for a secondary school place.
 You apply to B&NES Admissions and Transport Dept by the closing date of 31 October, for a school place the next year, if you live in B&NES.
 That is, apply by 31 October 2021 for a place in September 2022.
 You need to complete their application either online or by sending in a paper copy.

 Q: How are places at the school allocated?

 A: According to the admissions criteria which are published in the policies on the admissions page, and also on the B&NES website, The two categories by which most children get a place is through having a sibling at the school, and direct line distance from where you live to the school.
 Please have a look at the current policy.

-Q: Will my child get priority of a place becuase they are currently at a primary school within the Palladian Academy trust?
+Q: Will my child get priority for a place because they are currently at a primary school within the Palladian Academy Trust?

-A: Unfortunatley not, places are simply allocated as exaplined above.
+A: Unfortunately not, places are simply allocated as explained above.

 Q: Do I need to submit a supplementary application form direct to the school?